goffstown-sports-app/Scrape-Calendar-Data/README.md

 ## Usage

 Once you have installed the requirements, you can now run the program!
-You run the program by inputting the following command once you are in the folder:
+You run the program by inputting the following command once you are in the src folder:

 `python main.py`